Kochubey, Republic of Dagestan

 Kochubey (Кочубей) is a rural locality (a selo) in Tarumovsky District, Republic of Dagestan, Russia.
-The population was 7,272 as of 2010.
-There are 35 streets.
+Population: There are 35 streets.

 Geography

 Kochubey is located 38 km north of Tarumovka (the district's administrative centre) by road.
 Talovka is the nearest rural locality.

+Climate

+Kochubey has a cold semi-arid climate (Köppen climate classification BSk), with moderate-cold winters and some of the hottest summers in Russia.
+Precipitation is quite low during all year with some maximum in summer.